 Immigrants come from a variety of backgrounds – different countries, ethnicities, education, and experiences.
 North America has a proud and storied history of welcoming people from all over the world.
 For financial services, this presents a continual opportunity to engage.

-In fact, in both Canada and the United States, immigrants represent an increasingly important potential financial services market, expected to account for 80% of all population growth in Canada by 2031.
+In both Canada and the United States, immigrants represent an increasingly important potential financial services market, expected to account for 80% of all population growth in Canada by 2031.
 Drawing on data from surveys of immigrant groups, interviews, and data shared by a handful of credit unions, this report identifies five key market segments, measuring the potential market in terms of membership and value and then laying out the products that each segment needs.

 In Canada, the research finds that: